concilify/stackage-aws-lambda-nuget/README.md

 ### Debugging

-The two examples lambda functions are both .NET console apps so can be easily be started in debug mode in your favourite IDE, remembering to start up the Fake Runtime API.
+The two example AWS Lambda functions are both .NET console apps so can be easily be started in debug mode in your favourite IDE, remembering to start up the Fake Runtime API.

 The `launchsettings.json` in the examples overrides the `AWS_LAMBDA_RUNTIME_API` environment variable.
-This follows the pattern `localhost:9001/{FUNCTION_NAME}` which allows the Fake Runtime API to support multiple lambda functions.
+This follows the pattern `localhost:9001/{FUNCTION_NAME}` which allows the Fake Runtime API to support multiple functions.

-When the lambda function runs it connects to the Fake Runtime API and waits for invocations.

-The lambda function can be invoked using one of the following methods:
+When the AWS Lambda function bootstraps it connects to the Fake Runtime API and waits for invocations.
+The function can be invoked using one of the following methods.

 A. cURL

-Run the following in your console, where `{FUNCTION_NAME}` is the name of your lambda function.
+Run the following in your console, where `{FUNCTION_NAME}` is the name of your function.
 If you use a console other than Powershell, you will most likely need to alter the escaping of quotes in the JSON body.

 ```ps
 curl -v -X POST "http://localhost:9001/2015-03-31/functions/{FUNCTION_NAME}/invocations" -H "content-type: application/json" -d '{\"foo\": \"bar\"}'